 The transmission is a 2-speed PowerFlite automatic.
 It is controlled by a floor-mounted lever on the interior.
 Other interior features include leather upholstery, an adjustable split-bench seat, concave inner door panels, power windows, and a wooden steering wheel by Nardi.

-The brakes are drums at all wheels, and are power assisted, as is the steering.
+The brakes are drums at all wheels.
+Both the brakes and the steering are power assisted.

 We are a leading provider of Engines and Transmissions.
 We have provided customers with an unbeatable Price,